-Michael Jackson Shocking Tell-All : Daughter Speaks Out On Sexual Assault Accusations, Depression, And Even Potential Murder
+Michael Jackson Shocking Tell-All: Daughter Speaks Out On Sexual Assault Accusations, Depression, And Even Potential Murder

 Paris Jackson has revealed new details about her father Michael Jackson’s life, legacy, and death.
 The 18-year-old exposed startling confessions of her family’s complicated past in her new tell-all book, according to Radar Online.

-Paris Jackson admitted that she believed that Michael was her biological father, despite the fact that she has questioned her true heritage over the years due to her caucasian features.
+Paris Jackson admitted that she believed Michael was her biological father despite the fact that she has questioned her true heritage over the years due to her caucasian features.

 A photo posted by Paris-Michael K. Jackson (@parisjackson) on